marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 Once the player has submitted a proposal with the branding, [FINAL DRAFT], no more discussion or debate may be entered into.

-### 305. (proposed by @heaso, reached quorum 6 votes to 0)
-Nomic has been infected by The Plague.

-Any rules created or amended by a proposal must include the text “Infected by The Plague” at the end.

 ### 306. (transmutation of 104 to mutable proposed by @C.J., reached quorum 6 votes to 0)
 All rule-changes proposed in the proper way shall be voted on.
 They will be adopted if and only if they receive the required number of votes.